In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Yes, an LLC must file a CL-1 when they elect to be treated as a corporation for tax purposes.

-An LLC must file a Form SC1120 or SC1120S when they elect to be treated as a corporation for tax purposes.
+An LLC must file an SC1120 or SC1120S when they elect to be treated as a corporation for tax purposes.